erikglee/HBCD_CBRAIN_PROCESSING/docs/source/boutiques_descriptors.rst

 save any files mentioned in the "output-files" section to the appropriate Data Provider (which in HBCD's case is a path on a S3 bucket).
 The "BoutiquesForcedOutputBrowsePath" will determine where the individual outputs are placed relative to the root path of the Data Provider.
 In general, outputs will be routed to output folders that represent the name of the pipeline that was used to generate the data.
-And the output elements being saved generally are folders with the name of the subject being processed, or HTML reports that contain the name of the subject being processed.
+The outputs being saved are generally folders or HTML reports with the name of the subject being processed.

 BoutiquesBidsSingleSubjectMaker and other "Custom" modules
 ----------------------------------------------------------